luketurner/gitea-fly-connector/README.md

 bash generate_webhook_secret.sh

 # Generats SSH keypair and adds it to Fly -- take note of SSH public key to put into Gitea
-# If you pass a DNS name as the first parameter, the script will use ssh-keyscan to read
-# the server's current host keys and configure GFC to use them.
 bash generate_deploy_keys.sh mygiteainstance.example.com

+# The update_host_keys.sh script will use ssh-keyscan to read the server's current host keys
+# and configure GFC to use them.
+Pass your Gitea server's hostname as the first argument:
+bash update_host_keys.sh mygiteainstance.example.com

 # This secret has to be generated in Fly dashboard -- will be used to deploy your apps
-fly secrets set GFC_FLY_TOKEN=MYTOKENHERE
+fly secrets set "GFC_FLY_TOKEN=MYTOKENHERE"

 # deploy the app
 fly deploy --remote-only